 - DO NOT COMPOST ANY PLANT MATERIAL OR DEBRIS where this disease was active.

 When fungus pressure/threshold is too great you can pull all diseased plants or are there fungicides to use?
 The answer is YES!!

 - Horticultural oils – Saf-T-Side Spray Oil®, Sunspray Ultra Fine Spray Oil® – follow label directions

-- Neem Oil (plant based), Jojoba Oil (plant based) – follow label directions
+- Plant Based Neem Oil (Amazon Link), Plant Based Jojoba Oil (Amazon Link) – follow label directions

 - Never apply when temperatures are 90° (F) or above or with drought stressed plants.